Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Methodology

 \subsection{Baseline Dataset Creation}

 To create our baseline datasets, we replicate the dataset creation procedure used in \citet{GulordavaBojanowskiGraveLinzenBaroni:2018}.
-We extract recent Wikipedia dumps using \hyperlink{https://github.com/attardi/wikiextractor}{WikiExtractor}, tokenize them using TreeTagger \citep{Schmid:1999}, filter out sentences with more than 5\% unknown words, and consider 90M token subsets shuffled at sentence level as our final baseline dataset.
-All dumps used were from January 2025, except for English, Italian, Russian and Hebrew, for which we used the original datasets created by \citet{GulordavaBojanowskiGraveLinzenBaroni:2018}.
-Our uniform dataset creation method ensures that the differences in perplexities stem only from inherent properties of the languages we consider, and not from unrelated variables such as non-uniform tokenization, sentence lengths, number of unknown tokens, different language registers due to different sources, etc. The languages used were chosen based on the following factors: whether they have a recent Wikipedia dump of sufficient size ($\geq$100M tokens) and whether they have a publicly available POS tagger with $\geq$90\% accuracy.
+We extract recent Wikipedia dumps using \hyperlink{https://github.com/attardi/wikiextractor}{WikiExtractor}, clean them with TreeTagger \citep{Schmid:1999} and tokenize them using a simple whitespace tokenizer, uniform for all languages.
+We then consider 90M token subsets shuffled at sentence level as our final baseline dataset.
+We set a uniform tokenizer vocabulary size of 50,257 per language, following work such as \citet{ArnettBergen:2025}.
+Most dumps used were from January 2025, except English, Italian, Russian, and Hebrew for which we used the original datasets created by \citet{GulordavaBojanowskiGraveLinzenBaroni:2018}.
+Our uniform dataset creation method ensures that the differences in perplexities stem only from inherent properties of the languages we consider, and not from unrelated variables such as non-uniform tokenization, sentence lengths, number of unknown tokens, different language registers due to different sources, etc. The languages used were chosen based on the following factors: whether they have a recent Wikipedia dump of sufficient size ($\geq$100M tokens) and whether they have a publicly available part-of-speech (POS) tagger with $\geq$90\% accuracy.
 Alongside these considerations, our choice of languages was also informed by trying to choose languages from distinct language branches.
 Our choices yield seven distinct branches: North Germanic (Danish), West Germanic (English, German), Romance (French, Italian), Hellenic (Greek), Uralic-Finnic (Finnish), Semitic (Hebrew) and East Slavic (Russian).